 Stewarding Unicorn for the future

 As stewards of a worker co-op, long-term resilience to deliver on our Principles of Purpose is a big part of our job.
 Got to look after the place for the future Unicorners!
 We are generally pretty frugal, putting a little profit away every year to invest back into the business.
 The planned work is a very visual and practical example of that reinvestment.

 “As regular customers and local residents, working with Unicorn is such a privilege and a pleasure as it’s pretty close to our hearts.
 This isn’t about a radical rethink but an evolved better version of itself that delivers that familiar joyful feeling, in a well-functioning store for both customers and co-operative members, with sustainability at the forefront.” – Heather Allen (Phaus Design)

 We hope you are as excited as we are about the plans and we can’t wait to share future developments with you.

-We plan to continue trading as normal throughout the vast majority of the work, although we expect we may have to close for a short period around the time of the Easter break.
+We plan to continue trading as normal throughout the vast majority of the work, although we expect we may have to close for about two weeks around the time of the Easter break.
+This will be the first time in our trading history!
 We will give a lot of notice and will keep our fingers crossed it will be timely for a much needed camping trip or holiday for workers & customers alike.